The Christ the Sower Primary School Vision

-At Christ the Sower Ecumenical Primary School we provide the ‘good earth’ for all our children to flourish; where every child can learn and explore who they are created to be, with the high expectation that we, individually and collectively, will care for each and every child.
+At Christ the Sower Ecumenical Primary School we provide the ‘good earth’ for all our children to flourish and achieve their full potential; so that every child can learn and explore who they are created to be.
+With the highest of expectations we, individually and collectively, will care for, nurture and develop each and every child.

 A loving place where we all care, learn and grow together.